Boyakonda Gangamma

 Boyakonda Gangamma is a temple dedicated to Gangamma Devi (an incarnation of Shakti) located at Boyakonda, in Annamayya District, Andhra Pradesh, India.
-The temple is situated near the village of Diguvapalli in Chowdepalli Mandal, Pungunur taluk, approximately 20 km from Madanapalle and 150 kms from Bangalore.
+The temple is situated near the village of Diguvapalli in Chowdepalli mandal, approximately 20 km from Madanapalle and 150 kms from Bangalore.
 It serves as a prominent Hindu pilgrimage center in the region.

 History

 Centuries ago the tribals Boyas and "Pala Ekari" Caste lived in the forest area around the hillock.
 They stood up and resented the repressive and automatic rule of the Nawabs.
 They retaliated against the Muslim soldiers and chased them.
 The Golconda Nawab rushed additional troops to crush the revolt...tribals could not withstand the onslaught of the Muslim army and fled into the forest and prostrated near the hillock and prayed Almighty to save them.
 The spirit of the Goddess Shakti descended from the hillock, shielded the tribals and crushed the Nawab's army.
 Local people say that the Shakti has tied the heads of soldiers to banyan tree branches.
 In the event of victory Boyas And Pala Ekari's Combinedly built the Gangamma temple, which saved them against evil forces and became famous for centuries...

 Yet the Castes Of Boyars and Pala Ekari's are Dominant in The Area and Serving the Ammavaru...